yangxiaozhao/yangxz_studynotes/README.md

 # GitLearning
-This is a study note of yangxz about git
+This is a collection of Yangxz's study notes